There are several different recipes out there for clear toy and barley candy. See the recipe page to select one.

 NEVER LEAVE YOUR MIXTURE UNATTENDED !!!

-Watch you thermometer closely.
+Watch you thermometer closely (make sure to calibrate your thermometer).
 Once it reaches 260ºF. add color.
 Do NOT stir, the boiling action will incorporate the color.
 Once the mixture reaches 300ºF. remove pan from the heat.

 Let the mixture stop boiling and cool for a minute or two.
 Then slowly pour into the molds.
 Optional: Clear toy candy originally did not have sticks but if you would like to add them you need to wait till the candy just starts to cool, then insert stick.
 If you put them in too soon they will lean, to late, the candy will be to hard to insert the stick.